SenyorPollo/Kamusta/README.md

 # Kamusta
-Kamusta bot for welcoming members on discord
+Kamusta bot for welcoming members on discord.